nataliegnelson/nelson/content/home/publications-simple.md

 - **Lise R. Montefiore&#42;&#42;** and **Natalie G. Nelson**, Can a parsimonious water quality model effectively estimate runoff-driven nutrient loads to estuarine systems?
 A national-scale comparison of STEPL and SPARROW, *In review* (submitted Feb 11, 2021)

-- Eric Milbrandt, Alfonse J. Martignette, Mark Thompson, Richard Bartleson, Edward J. Phlips, Susan Badylak, and **Natalie G. Nelson**, Extensive hypoxic zone observed on the shallow inner shelf of southwest Florida (USA) during a major red tide event, *In revision* (submitted Dec 22, 2020)
+- Eric Milbrandt, Alfonse J. Martignette, Mark Thompson, Richard Bartleson, Edward J. Phlips, Susan Badylak, and **Natalie G. Nelson** (2021), Extensive hypoxic zone observed on the shallow inner shelf of southwest Florida (USA) during a major red tide event, *Accepted, In press*

 - **Alice Alonso&#42;**, **Natalie G. Nelson**, Simeon Yurek, David Kaplan, Maitane Olabarrieta, and Peter Frederick (2021), [Estimating the influence of oyster reef chains on freshwater detention at the estuary scale using Landsat-8 imagery](https://doi.org/10.1007/s12237-021-00959-6), *In press*